freedomofpress/securedrop/docs/source.rst

 next page.
 This page also allows you to upload another document or send another message to the journalist.
 Before leaving the page, you should delete any replies.
-In the unlikely event that someone learns your codename, this will keep your identity secret as no one will be able to see the previous correspondences you had with journalists.
+In the unlikely event that someone learns your codename, this will ensure that they will not be able to see the previous correspondences you had with journalists.

 |Check for a reply|